Mark1q/Cryptography/README.md

 - **Key Parameter**: The key for the Vigenere cipher is a keyword, which is repeated to match the length of the plaintext.

-## Hill Cipher _(without source code yet)_

-The Hill cipher is a polygraphic substitution cipher based on linear algebra.
-It encrypts blocks of plaintext at a time using an invertible matrix.
-The size of the matrix depends on the block size chosen.

-- **Key Parameter**: The key for the Hill cipher is a matrix.
-The matrix must be invertible for both encryption and decryption to be possible.

-Certainly!
-A README file typically doesn't support embedded images, but I can guide you on how to structure the README and where you can add images.
-You can include links to hosted images, and users can follow those links to view the images.

-Let's create a README for the Diffie-Hellman key exchange:

 ---

 ## Diffie-Hellman Key Exchange